 Only partially related to the smooth animation, but when you talk about hardware acceleration, is it only the drawing part? or the compositing part as well?
 Constant smooth animation would imply compositing since high complexity views would not cause it to stutter because its only required to draw once to a bitmap/fbo for each view.
 Also, in the sdk it said views do not have a set layer initially, so I’m wondering if turning on the hardwareacceleration in the manifest automatically sets each view with its own hardware layer? or does the developer have to set the layer specifically?
 Thanks.

 The source code is now available at http://code.google.com/p/xlarge-demos/

 @Alex Layers have to be turned on manually.
 It is a good practice to enable/disable hardware layers when starting/stopping an animation.
 Note that it makes sense only for very complex views (if a View only draws a bitmap, it doesn’t matter.)
 There’s an example of enabling hardware layers for a ListView in the source code I just linked to.

 This is a fantastic looking demo, and a fine testament to the flexibility of Android UIs.

 It occurs to me that Google should have more creative examples like this with source code on the Android developers site.
 Many developers/users seem to think that multi-pane displays (such as this one) are only possible with 3.0s UI toolkit.
 An online resource would expose the flexibility of the system.

 How do I allow contributors to see only their uploads in WordPress?

 I have a wordpress blog with a lot of pictures hosted on third party websites.
 I want all the pictures to be hosted in my wordpress blogs.
 I don’t want to manually download all pictures and replace them in the posts, i need something to do that automatically..

-All other photographs and all text at curious-creature.org are copyright Romain Guy and are presented for web browser viewing only.
+All other photographs and all text at curious-creature.com are copyright Romain Guy and are presented for web browser viewing only.